wyenox/image_viewer/Appendix/Moly Kit Integration/3 - Generating Images to the Grid/README.md

 3. The hook

-We will use a hook as before, to detect the response from the image generation model, which should come with an `Attachment`, to save it our filesystem and add it to our grid.
+We will use a hook as before, to detect the response from the image generation model, which should come with an `Attachment`, to save it to our filesystem and add it to our grid.

-Hooks are very flexible, and the approach we will take here is slightly to the ones in the previous lessons.
+Hooks are very flexible, and the approach we will take here is slightly different to the ones in the previous lessons.
 Inside the hook, we will:

-1. Clear the tasks vector, esentially, preventing implicit default behavior from executing.
+1. Clear the tasks vector, essentially, preventing implicit default behavior from executing.
-2. Let some relevant tasks to pass-through by performing them manually.
+2. Let some relevant tasks pass-through by performing them manually.
 3. Hook into message insertions to always leave the chat with exactly 2 messages, the user request, and the loading AI message.
-4. Hook into message updates, trying to identify the final task notifing us with the image generation.
+4. Hook into message updates, trying to identify the final task notifying us with the image generation.
 5. Write that image to disk, alongside other images of the grid.
 6. Add the image to the grid.